jaquerinte/OpenMPI_Scripts/README.md

 # OpenMPI_Scripts
-An Scripts for use openMPI on a resticted network (University of ALicante)
+An Scripts for use openMPI on a resticted network (University of Alicante)